-Alarmed by the collective loss of creative voices, musical recordings, and cultural spaces, Detroit Sound Conservancy was established in 2012 to create programs and provide leadership in the preservation of musical heritage in a spirit of partnership and celebration.
+Initially, we came together because a group of us were alarmed by the collective loss of creative voices, musical recordings, and cultural spaces in Detroit.
+Eventually, we established our vision to create programs and provide leadership in the preservation of musical heritage in a spirit of solidarity and celebration.

-In 2012, our founder, writer and academic Dr. Carleton S. Gholz, organized our initial board, threw a initial fundraising party, and conducted a music tour for Allied Media Conference.
+In 2012, we organized our initial board, threw an initial fundraising party, and conducted a music tour for Allied Media Conference, giving an international audience of activists a deep dive tour grounded in authentic, historically rigorous Detroit stories.
 The Detroit Public Library Friends Foundation acted as our first fiduciary.

 In 2015, we accessioned the Graystone International Jazz Museum Collection, held our second conference, and moved our first exhibit space, office, and Vault into United Sound Systems Recording Studios.

-In 2016, we outgrew our space at United pushing us to engage patrons via Patreon for a new home.
+In 2016, we outgrew our space at United, pushing us to engage patrons via Patreon for a climate-controlled rental space.
 We also celebrated John Lee Hooker’s 99th birthday, convened our third sound conference, and rebuilt the Blue Bird Inn Stage.

-In 2017, we installed the Blue Bird Inn Stage in France for a major design exhibition.
-We also celebrated the legacy of the Chess Mate Cafe, started the Detroit Sound Hall of Fame, and convened DETROITSOUND4.
+In 2017, we installed the Blue Bird Inn Stage as an exhibit in France for Saint-Etienne’s Unesco-inspired Design Biennale and celebrated the legacy of the Chess Mate Cafe, started the Detroit Sound Hall of Fame, and convened DETROITSOUND4.